Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --transcript_assembly_folder TRANSCRIPT_ASSEMBLY_FOLDER, -a TRANSCRIPT_ASSEMBLY_FOLDER
                             The path of transcriptome assembly folder.
       --terminator_folder TERMINATOR_FOLDER, -e TERMINATOR_FOLDER
-                            If you want to add the information of terminator, you can assign the path of terminator folder here.
+                            If including the information of terminator is required, please assign the path of terminator folder here.
-      --TSS_source, -s      If you generate TSS which is not from ANNOgesic, please turn it on.
+      --TSS_source, -s      If TSS file is not generated from ANNOgesic, please turn it on.
 Default is True(ANNOgesic).
       --base_5UTR BASE_5UTR, -b5 BASE_5UTR
-                            Which information that you want to use for generating 5'UTR.
-TSS/transcript/both.
+                            The information for detection of 5'UTR.
+It can be "TSS" or "transcript" or "both".
 Default is both.
       --UTR_length UTR_LENGTH, -l UTR_LENGTH
                             The maximum length of UTR.
 Default is 300.
       --base_3UTR BASE_3UTR, -b3 BASE_3UTR
-                            Which information that you want to use for generating 3'UTR. transcript/terminantor/both.
-Default is
+                            the information for detection of 3'UTR.
+It can be "transcript" or "terminator" or "both".
+Default is transcript.
-                            transcript.
       --terminator_fuzzy TERMINATOR_FUZZY, -f TERMINATOR_FUZZY
-                            This is only for --base_3UTR which assigned by "transcript" or "both".
-If the distance(nucleotides)
+                            This is only for --base_3UTR which assigned by "transcript" or "both", and terminator file are provided.
+If the distance (nucleotides) between
-                            between terminator and the end of transcript lower than this value, it will assign the terminator associated with the 3'UTR.
+                            terminator and the end of transcript lower than this value, it will assign the terminator associated with the 3'UTR.
+Therefore, the relationship between 3'UTRs and terminator can be gain.
 Default is 30.
       --fuzzy_3utr FUZZY_3UTR, -f3 FUZZY_3UTR
                             If --base_3UTR includes transcript, please assign the fuzzy of 3'UTR.
 Default is 10 nucleotides.